icann/rst-test-specs/README.md

 in a machine-readable format, suitable for version tracking and reliable and repeatable (a) documentation generation, (b) code generation, and (c) orchestrating registry system testing.

+The business rationale for Registry System Testing originates in [Section 5.2 of the Applicant Guidebook](./AGB-5.2.md).